nus-cs2103-AY2122S1/ip/docs/README.md

 ### `event` - Add an event task

 Add an event with a task description and the date and time of the event to the list.
+Format of command: `event <task description> /at MMM dd yyyy HH:mm` or
+`event <task description> /at yyyy-MM-dd HH:mm`.

 Example of usage:

-* `event <task description> /at MMM dd yyyy HH:mm`
+* `event birthday party /at Sep 20 2021 18:00`
-* `event <task description> /at yyyy-MM-dd HH:mm`
+* `event prom /at 2021-10-28 19:00`

 Expected outcome: